ddhartma/Sparkify-Project/README.md

     - ***rate_add_playlist***: Number of songs added to the playlist per day and user
     - ***rate_add_friends***: Number of friends added per day and user

 - After feature extraction, features had to be transformed to scaled Spark Vectors.
-Then the new dataframe was split into training and validation sets.
+Then the new DataFrame was split into training and validation sets.
 Those actions were implemeted in the notebook function **prepare_model_dataframe** with the following steps:
     - Convert numeric columns to Spark's vector type via **VectorAssembler**
     - Scale vectorized data via Spark's **MinMaxScaler**
-    - Split dataframe into training and validation sets via **randomSplit**
+    - Split DataFrame into training and validation sets via **randomSplit**

 ## Modeling <a name="modeling"></a>
-- After features were succesfully extracted and prepared by vectorization, scaling and further cleaning, different Machine Learning models based on **Logistic Regression**, **Random Forest Classification** and **Gradient Boosting Trees** were trained and applied to the dataset with the aim to predict churn.
+- After features were successfully extracted and prepared by vectorization, scaling and further cleaning, different Machine Learning models based on **Logistic Regression**, **Random Forest Classification** and **Gradient Boosting Trees** were trained and applied to the dataset with the aim to predict churn.
 - Thereby, the model was created by using Spark's Pipeline module.
-Features were first vectorized, then scaled and than fit by classification or regression.
+Features were first vectorized, then scaled and fit by classification or regression.
 - By using Spark's ParamGridBuilder different classifier/regression model hyperparameters were tuned, e.g. maximum number of iterations or number of trees.
 - Via Spark's CrossValidator the differnt pipeline estimators were evaluated.
 Thereby The number of folds was fixed to 3.

 ## Evaluation <a name="evaluation"></a>
--  As the dataset is small and **churned (label=1)** and **non churned (label=0)** users are not evenly distributed the f1 score should be the best metric for predicting churn.
+-  As the dataset is small and **churned (label=1)** and **non churned (label=0)** users are not evenly distributed the F1 score should be the best metric for predicting churn.
-- The highest f1 score was achieved for the RandomForestClassifer approach.
+- The highest F1 score was achieved for the RandomForestClassifer approach.
-- Thereby the f1 score is highly sensitiv to the choice of hyperparameters.
-Hence it is believed, there is still room for optimizations.
+- Thereby the F1 score is highly sensitive to the choice of hyperparameters.
+Hence, it is believed, that there is still room for optimizations.
-- All three models show that the duration of membership is a good feature for predicting churn.
-For all three moodels this feature has realtively high feature importance values.
+- All three models show that the duration of user's membership is a good feature for predicting churn.
+For all three models this feature shows relatively high feature importance values.

 ## Further optimizations <a name="further_optimizations"></a>
-- Tune the the hyperparameters of the corresponding classifier and regression models in a wider range.
+- Tune the hyperparameters of the corresponding classifier and regression models in a wider range.
 However, take care about overfitting especially when tuning maxIter.
 - Implement further hyperparameters for model tuning (see above).
 - Use a larger dataset.
 225 unique users is just a small subset.
-It is believed that a transfer to the 12GB dataset could result in higher f1 scores.
+It is believed that a transfer to the 12GB dataset could result in higher F1 scores.
 - Implement further features for modeling.
 - Integrate other databases in order to link song names with genre as an example.
-Maybe dissapointed, churned user may like to listen to a special kind of genre which is only weakly supported by Sparkify at the moment.
+Maybe disappointed, churned user may like to listen to a special kind of genre which is only weakly supported by Sparkify at the moment.
 This result could be also used as a baseline for a Recommendation Engine in future optimizations.

 ## Files in the repo <a name="files_in_repo"></a>
 - **Sparkify.ipynb** - the Jupyter Notebook containing all Data Understanding, Preparation as well as Modeling and Evaluation results.
 - **assets** - folder containing images depicted in this readme.
 - Please pay attention: the json dataset file (128MB) **mini_sparkify_event_data.json** containing the investigated subset of Sparkify data is not provided in this repo.
-This file is part of the [Udacity Nanodegree program 'Data Science'](https://www.udacity.com) .
+This file is part of the [Udacity Nanodegree program 'Data Science'](https://www.udacity.com).

 ## Setup Instructions <a name="Setup_Instructions"></a>
 The following is a brief set of instructions on setting up a cloned repository.